crossbario/autobahn-python/doc/WAMPv2.md

    ## only concerts in the US, Montana
 ```

-Above handler would match topics like
+Above handler will match topics like

  * `com.myapp.us.montana.billings.on_concert`
  * `com.myapp.us.montana.helena.on_concert`